maxsokolov/TableKit/README.md

     }
 }
 ```
 It's enough for most cases.
 But you may be not happy with this.
-So you could use a prototype cell to calculate cell's heights.
+So you could use a prototype cell to calculate cells heights.
 To enable this feature simply use this property:
 ```swift
 tableDirector.shouldUsePrototypeCellHeightCalculation = true
 ```